helenyaben/dtu_mlops_project/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    ├── tests.             <- Pytests for data, model and traingin and coverage report │
+    ├── tests              <- Pytests for data, model and traingin and coverage report │
     ├──  tox.ini           <- tox file with settings for running tox; see tox.readthedocs.io
     └──  wandb             <- files for logging with Weights & Biases - also available online